Small Claims Court Step-by-Step

 6. Judgment

-The judge makes a decision, usually on the day.
+The judge makes a decision, usually on the day, sometimes reserved for a few weeks in writing.

 Preparing Your Bundle